Water, High-Altitude Condensates, and Possible Methane Depletion in the Atmosphere of the Warm Super-Neptune WASP-107b

 Further observations of the transmission spectrum over a broader wavelength range will refine the C/O estimate and help differentiate between these two scenarios.} \item{\emph{Optically thick condensates are present at high altitudes} ($0.1 - 3$ mbar).
 The amplitude of the water absorption feature in the transmission spectrum is less than a third that expected for a clear atmosphere.
-Existing models of physically-motivated cloud and haze formation do not satisfactorily reproduce the data.
-All the cloud models we consider produce condensation too deep in the atmosphere.
-Efficient hydrocarbon haze production at high altitudes can match the data, but these require the presence of methane to serve as a haze precursor.
-Other precursors such as H$_2$S are a possibility and would be worth exploring in future analyses.
+We find that physically-motivated cloud and haze formation models can satisfactorily reproduce the observed feature amplitude.
+Either lofted clouds with low sedimentation efficiency ($f_\mathrm{sed} = 0.3$) or $0.3\,\mu$m haze particles with moderate haze production efficiency (3\%) match the spectrum.
 Put in context with other systems, the muted water feature for WASP-107b agrees well with the trend in feature amplitude with temperature noted in \cite{crossfield17}, indicating that condensates may be common in the atmospheres of the coolest planets.} \end{itemize}